SublimeText/AdvancedNewFile/README.md

 ### Aliases:
 You can create an alias to quickly navigate to a directory.
 Simply type in the alias followed by a colon, as with specifying a top level folder.
 Then specify the path as you would normally.
 Note that a top level folder with the same name as an alias will take precedence.
 For more information, see "Settings"

+In addition to specifying an alias, you can also simply specify a colon, without any preceding text.
+This create the directory structure, beginning at the same location as the file currently in the view, if it exists.
+If the current view does not have a file name, it will default to the first folder in the window.

 ### Tab Autocompletion:
 After typing in a partial path, simply hit tab to autocomplete it.
 Continue to hit tab to cycle through the options.
 Currently, this leverages the built in autocomplete functionality.
 Future may leverage a custom completion.
 As such, text in the input field will also include stings seperated by predefined word separators.